kristinemlarson/gnssrefl/README.md

 NMEA formats can be translated to SNR using <code>nmea2snr</code>.
-Inputs are similar to <code>rinex2snr</code>: 4char station name, year, and day of year NMEA files are assumed to be stored in $REFL_CODE/ directories as:
+Inputs are similar to <code>rinex2snr</code>: 4char station name, year, and day of year NMEA files are assumed to be stored as:

-['REFL_CODE'] + '/nmea/ABCD/2021/ABCD0030.21.A
+$REFL_CODE + /nmea/ABCD/2021/ABCD0030.21.A

-which is station ABCD in year 2021 and day of year 3.
+for station ABCD in year 2021 and day of year 3.
 NMEA files may be gzipped.

 ### 4. Bugs/Features <a name="bugs"></a>